Update deprecated keyboard handling events in JS

 There are other deprecated event calls in our JS code as well.
 From the forum:

 Adding to this, there are other deprecations: "keyboardEvent.keyCode" or "keyboardEvent.which", for instance, should be replaced by "keyboardEvent.key" (and those are used in this file as well).

 We should review our JS code and update these deprecated event calls.

-#3 Updated by Mike Cantelon 2 months ago
+#3 Updated by Mike Cantelon almost 3 years ago

 keyCode event property is also deprecated: